crookiee/video-summarisation-object-detection/README.md

 # Overview
-VSOD's python code uses OpenCV to summarise long, redundant, cctv/surveillance camera or similar footage, and uses YOLOv5 to conduct object detection on the summarised video.
+This code uses OpenCV to summarise long, redundant, cctv/surveillance camera or similar footage, and uses YOLOv5 to conduct object detection on the summarised video.
 We will be using cctv.mp4 as an example.

 ### How does it work?
 The code can be split into 2 sections: